rsksmart/rif-rollup-js-sdk/docs/types/README.md

   govContract: string;
 }

-// 0x-prefixed, hex encoded, rootstock account address export type Address = string;
+// 0x-prefixed, hex encoded, Rootstock account address export type Address = string;

 // Committed nonce is going to be resolved to last nonce known to the RIF Rollup network